 Anatomy of an Engagement Opportunity Search

 Campus Sonar analysts write extensive queries that ensure relevancy of results—something that is particularly important for campuses that have a common name.
-However, anyone can create an advanced Twitter search to identify engagement opportunities.
+However, anyone can create an advanced Twitter search to find out who's talking about your campus.
 Here's how you might write a Twitter search to identify engagement opportunities for Ball State.
 Note: There's absolutely no correct way to write this; it varies by institution, region (language patterns), and the type of engagement opportunities you're most interested in.

 Example: Find Tweets about Ball State that May Be Engagement Opportunities